BuildForSDG/team-276/README.md

 ## Authors

 List the team behind this project.
 Their names linked to their Github, LinkedIn, or Twitter accounts should siffice.
-Ok to signify the role they play in the project, including the TTL and mentor
+Ok to signify the role they play in the project, including the TTL and mentor.

+1. Brandon Samson

 ## Contributing
 If this project sounds interesting to you and you'd like to contribute, thank you!